bunsanweb/hashnet/doc/play.md

 '78f886732fa66bef0ca83f571b1328986d308046cbbbed02c9c17fc87bd2b3ed'
 ```

-The key pair is randomely generated on boot time.
+The key pair is randomly generated on boot time.
 Or, you can use the own private key with the option `--me`
 as `--me=9313ce1c618d412ca6e1eeffc53e181c24e54249d045624bcc18302a9a178c77`.